Listen to this article

 Converting Between Frequency Units

-Converting between frequency units is straightforward with the right tools:
+Converting between frequency units is straightforward:

 - Hz to kHz: Divide by 1,000